gnarmis/elm-template/README.md

 elm-template
 ============

 This is a simple elm 0.19 skeleton application.
+It includes [JSON server](https://github.com/typicode/json-server) for quick prototyping, database is at `db.json`.

 To run it: